Pillar 3 Disclosure

 Generally, the factors considered by the board in making remuneration decisions will be:

 - market rate, with reference to individuals previous employment and more general market data sourced from the Company’s HR and recruitment consultants;

 - Company performance;

 - investment performance (for portfolio management staff);

-- individual performance with respect to documented individual role descriptions, objectives and the agreed Company competencies;
+- individual performance with respect to documented individual role descriptions, objectives and Company competencies;

 - compliance with Company policies and procedures; and